Protometheus-Science/rental-gear-solutions/roadmap.md

 ## Getting the wireframe working
 ~~I just realized how hard this is going to be to get working.
 For example, exporting a sample item to jinja is hard.
 Multiple stores is really the kicker.~~

 OK.
 So I can import the data into the page, sort/filter via JS (not yet, but I've done it before).
 The problem is defining "unique" traits. i.e. should two of the same bikes be considered different items or the same?
-I think different, and sorted with javascript
+I think different, and sorted with javascript, and clicking each category brings up a checkbox pop-up that can filter by options